vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-builders/vtex-io-documentation-admin-builder.md

 - [storefront-permissions-ui](https://github.com/vtex-apps/storefront-permissions-ui)
 - [admin-graphql-ide](https://github.com/vtex-apps/admin-graphql-ide)

-As an example, next you can check the file contents for this builder in the [Checkout UI Custom](https://developers.vtex.com/docs/apps/vtex.checkout-ui-custom):
+As an example, check the file contents for this builder in the [Checkout UI Custom](https://developers.vtex.com/docs/apps/vtex.checkout-ui-custom):

+### `navigation.json` file

+In this example, there is a list of objects.
+It is also possible to have only a single object.

 ```json navigation.json
 [